OpenEvalProject/evals/manuscripts/elife-31250/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/31250/elife-31250-fig7-v2.jpg)

 **Figure 7.:** (A) RPFs and mRNA reads on the CPA1 gene and its uORF with AUG in poor context, displaying a decreased ratio of RPFs in the uORF vs. CDS (RRO) in R13P vs. WT cells (ΔRRO = 0.58).
 The pink arrow missing a portion of the arrowhead designates the beginning of the CPA1 main CDS.
-(B) Notched box-plot of the ratios of log2TE values in R13P vs. WT cells (ΔTE) for a group of 96 genes containing an AUG-initiated uORF and exhibiting >32 RPFs in the main CDS and >2 RPFs in the uORF and a 5’UTR for the uORF of >2 nt in length; and of the subsets of 24 genes from this group with preferred A/G at −3, or the 72 genes with non-preferred C/U at −3, relative to the uORF AUG codon.
-(R13PC) Logos of upstream AUG context sequences for the 96 genes in (B), and the subsets of 30 genes with the greatest increase (RRO_up) or decrease (RRO_down) in uORF relative to CDS RPFs (RRO values) in R13P versus WT cells.
+(B) Notched box-plot of the ratios of log2TE values in R13P vs. WT cells (ΔTER13P) for a group of 96 genes containing an AUG-initiated uORF and exhibiting >32 RPFs in the main CDS and >2 RPFs in the uORF and a 5’UTR for the uORF of >2 nt in length; and of the subsets of 24 genes from this group with preferred A/G at −3, or the 72 genes with non-preferred C/U at −3, relative to the uORF AUG codon.
+(C) Logos of upstream AUG context sequences for the 96 genes in (B), and the subsets of 30 genes with the greatest increase (RRO_up) or decrease (RRO_down) in uORF relative to CDS RPFs (RRO values) in R13P versus WT cells.
 (D) Box-plots of upstream AUG context scores calculated for positions −3 to −1 and +4 for the same genes analyzed in (C).
 (E) RPFs and mRNA reads on the beginning of the ALA1 main CDS (pink) and N-terminal extension (NTE, cyan schematic), displaying a decreased ratio of NTE/CDS RPFs in R13P vs. WT cells (ΔNTE/CDS = 0.67).
 Note that the ΔNTE/CDS ratio reflects the ratio of initiation at the upstream AUG to the combined initiation events at upstream AUG and main CDS AUG.

 Using bioinformatics, we identified 96 uORFs with AUG start codons that showed evidence of translation in one or more ribosome profiling datasets from WT or various mutant strains, which were obtained in our own laboratory or published by others (see Methods), and which displayed sufficient ribosome occupancies in both the WT and R13P strains analyzed here for quantitative analysis.
 Interestingly, the 72 genes containing uORFs in this group that harbor non-preferred C or U bases at the −3 position mimicked CPA1 and ICY1 in showing decreased RRO values in R13P versus WT cells, compared to the 24 genes with uORFs containing the preferred bases A or G at −3 (Figure 7B).
 Determination of AUG context logos revealed that the base frequencies for the entire group of 96 uORFs differ markedly from that of AUG codons for main CDSs, exhibiting a preference for U/C versus A/G at −3 and little or no preference at the other positions surrounding the uORF ATG (cf. ‘All’ in Figure 7C vs ‘All’ in Figure 6D), which presumably reflects a need for leaky-scanning of the uORFs.
 Interestingly, the preference for non-optimal U/C at −3 is even greater, and A is the least prevalent base at −3 for the group of 30 uORFs showing the greatest reductions in RRO in R13P cells (Figure 7C, RRO_down), which is consistent with increased discrimination against uORF AUGs in poor context in the mutant.
 By contrast, the preference for non-optimal U/C at −3 is eliminated for the 30 uORFs that exhibit the greatest increases in RRO in R13P cells (RRO_up), indicating higher frequencies of the preferred A/G bases at this position for this group of uORFs, which is consistent with decreased discrimination in the mutant against uORF AUGs containing relatively stronger sequence contexts (Figure 7C, RRO_up).